This Article Is About FHA DTI Guidelines For An Approve/Eligible Per Automated Findings

 - Child support and alimony income can be used if it will continue for the next three years

-- Rental income can be used if it is declared on borrower’s tax returns
+- Rental income can be used if it is declared on the borrower’s tax returns

-- Royalty income can be used if it were continue for the next three years
+- Royalty income can be used if it continued for the next three years

 - Social Security income can be used and grossed up by 15%